-Recent political events and scenarios around the world, raise the question of qualified leadership.
-It’s certainly not a simple matter and the debate continues about whether leaders are born or made.
+Recent political events, raise the question of qualified leadership.
+It’s certainly not a simple discussion and the debate continues whether leaders are born or made.
 However, everyone agrees we need able leaders – and that it’s a good idea to invest time and effort in their development.

-Based on personal research, Sunnie Giles published The Most Important Leadership Competencies, According to Leaders Around the World in Harvard Business Review.
+Another set of competencies based on personal research by Sunnie Giles, was published in Harvard Business Review: The Most Important Leadership Competencies, According to Leaders Around the World.

 As he notes, the competencies aren’t surprising.

-What does surprise me is his comment that: “they’re all difficult to master, in part because improving them requires acting against our nature.”
+What does surprise me is his comment: “they’re all difficult to master, in part because improving them requires acting against our nature.”

-Regardless of the approach used to define and measure them, many personality assessment tools point to the fact that everyone is naturally hardwired to find certain behaviours “natural”.
-Even a basic understanding of personality traits points to personal characteristics which influence behaviour.
+Many assessment tools point to the fact everyone is hardwired to find certain behaviours “natural”.
+Even a basic understanding of personality traits points to inherent characteristics which influence behaviour.

 For example, delegation is “natural” for those with low detail orientation.
 They are motivated to look at the big picture and identify the cause.
 In their minds, the work is then done; they are ready to hand off the detail to others and move on to addressing the next problem.
 That’s their nature.

-So when the author goes on to say: “many leaders struggle to let people self-organize,” it implies many leaders have high detail orientation – and will therefore consistently struggle with letting go and trusting their employees.
-They will also struggle to develop competencies such as delegating, problem-solving, and strategic planning.
+So when the author says: “many leaders struggle to let people self-organize,” it points to those with high detail orientation.
+Such leaders will naturally and consistently struggle with “letting go” and trusting their employees.
+They will also find it difficult to develop competencies like delegating, problem-solving, and strategic planning.

-When it comes to developing leadership competency for your organization, the picture is not that gloomy.
+Limiting our view to those examples, would inevitably lead us to conclude: leadership is a struggle for everyone.
+Fortunately, the picture is not that gloomy.
 Some are actually “cut out” to be leaders.
 They are risk takers, relationship builders, initiators and problem-solvers – by nature.
 As a result, they far more quickly absorb training, adopt skills, and assume the right behaviours – naturally.